mohamedabdelhady933/eCPPTv2-Notes/Network Penetration Testing/Enumeration/NetBIOS.md

 ---

-* How to enum NetBIOS
+* How to enum NetBIOS & Pivoting

 1-Gather information about target